What is Close Protection - and When Do You Actually Need It?

 If any of this feels familiar, it’s not a reason to panic - it’s a reason to plan.

-Why Close Protection becomes necessary
+Why Close Protection firms become necessary

 Threats rarely start with confrontation... they usually start with: